All Episodes

 Not that they need power, to be honest, because they're an oil-rich nation themselves.

-Um, and he's saying that uh again, it just he's giving them the choice.
+And he's saying that, again, he's giving them the choice.

 That could happen in four or five weeks.

-They have been funding Hamas, Hezbollah, Islamic Jihad, the Houthis.
+They have been funding Hamas, Hezbollah, the Islamic Jihad, the Houthis.

-Uh they planned and plotted and schemed with Hamas, the October 7th attacks, and it's got to stop.
+They planned and plotted and schemed with Hamas the October 7th attacks, and it's got to stop.

-And as something that I think is more deep and more profound, and and we'll get to this throughout the program today, is what the president is saying to the region is and what what it what seemingly is developing in the region, and I say it cautiously because of the history of the region, is pivot, ally with Israel, a lie with the West.
+And there's something that I think is more deep and more profound, and we'll get to this throughout the program today, is what the president is saying to the region and what seemingly is developing in the region, and I say it cautiously because of the history of the region, is pivot, ally with Israel, ally with the West.

-You don't have to change your your value system.
+You don't have to change your value system.

-By the way, it's uh it would be like asking the United States to change its mores, its values.
+By the way, it would be like asking the United States to change its mores, its values.

 And don't align with those countries.

-You know, and and there is some suspicion, rightly so, uh, that they have turned a blind eye towards radicalism.
+And there is some suspicion, rightly so, that they have turned a blind eye towards radicalism.

-And I think I think as soon as the Iran issue a nuclear weapons, this is one thing that happened during the Trump years, nobody ever talks about is Trump was able to create a coalition of the U.S., Israel, the Saudis, the Emirates, the Jordanians, the Egyptians, they all shared intelligence and combined and together, they were successful.
+And I think as soon as the Iran issue of nuclear weapons, this is one thing that happened during the Trump years nobody ever talks about is Trump was able to create a coalition of the U.S., Israel, the Saudis, the Emirates, the Jordanians, the Egyptians.

 And so now they're cementing this relationship.

-The Trump administration signed several new agreements with Saudi Arabia today, um, the Crown Prince and highlighting the relationship and bringing it to the next level with new leadership in Assad Ghana and Syria, both the Saudis and America now moving in, trying to get them not to align, and the president will lift sanctions on Syria following the fall of the Assad regime.
+The Trump administration signed several new agreements with Saudi Arabia today, the crown prince and highlighting the relationship and bringing it to the next level with new leadership in Assad, Ghana, and Syria.

 That will then be up to them.